dergigi/dergigi.github.io/collections/bitcoin/_posts/2025-10-31-building-boris.md

 [^fn-ants]: [ants](https://ants.sh/) is the search engine that I built before I started working on boris.
 I tried to explain my motivation for building it in [this video](https://ants.sh/e/nevent1qqstgekdlmaeu3n6gf3ss7nnlq4f0hfx3nm3nmy0pf84xs7e98wyt2ssw5p34).

-Surprisingly, there's another thing I learned: How to prompt, when to prompt, and learning the difference between what is viable and what is vibe-able.
+Surprisingly, there's another thing I learned: How to prompt, when to prompt, and learning the difference between what is viable and what is *vibe-able*.

 ## Always Be Prompting